Summer Camps for Kids with Cancer: A Family Guide

 As a result, survivors face physical and psychosocial challenges that lead to educational, financial, legal, employment, medical care, and health insurance challenges throughout their lives.
 Furthermore, childhood cancer survivors and their families often feel isolated, alone, forgotten, and frustrated by a lack of support.

-The Survivorship Interest Group was founded and charged to address these myriad of challenges that childhood cancer survivors (ages 0-19), their caregivers, and their families face.
+The Survivorship Interest Group was founded and charged to address the myriad of challenges that childhood cancer survivors (ages 0-19), their caregivers, and their families face.
 We do this through our various projects and initiatives.
-We hope to ease the burden for survivors and their caregivers and families by providing simple access to the information and assistance they need.
-We also hope that nonprofit organizations, medical professionals, and other CAC2 members will use our projects to incorporate survivorship into their organizations and institutions which will further help childhood cancer survivors and their families.
+We hope to ease the burden for survivors and their families by providing simple access to the information and assistance they need.
+We also hope that nonprofit organizations, medical professionals, and other CAC2 members will use our projects to incorporate survivorship into their organizations and institutions, which will further help childhood cancer survivors and their families.

 If you have any questions or would like to become involved with the Survivorship Interest Group, please contact: survivorship@cac2.org.